All the research before writing an Amazon listing is the hard part, right?

 Their title delivers the most important keywords first (what the customer searches for): whole bean coffee, dark roast, 5lb bag.
 They also include secondary keywords – specialty grade, USDA organic, non-GMO verified, direct trade and kosher – to communicate their commitment to sustainability and quality.

 They only use 120 characters, so I might include something extra.
 Small batch roasted?
 How to enjoy?
 Flavor notes?
 Slow roasted?

 If I were a customer looking for all of this, I’d say just the title checks off everything I’m looking for.
 For more nitpicky ones, Mayorga Organics extrapolates on these points in their A+ content and bullet points.

 These guys include some secondary Amazon listing keywords (based on intent) in their bullet points too.
 They mention the taste, origin, source, and roasting process in the first 4 bullets and then offer a guarantee in the 5th bullet if you’re not convinced.

-There is still debate about whether the keywords from the A+ ranks on Amazon, but I still like how they communicate everything about their coffee, from their purpose, roasting methods to their origins.
-I can feel the personality from their story and as a coffee-buyer, it makes me feel like I’m supporting a good cause.
+There is still debate about whether the keywords from the A+ rank on Amazon, but I still like how they communicate everything about their coffee, from their purpose, roasting methods to their origins.
+I can feel the personality from their story and as a coffee buyer, it makes me feel like I’m supporting a good cause.

 🍉 Example 3: Ugly Drinks Ain’t Ugly at All